Switching From PC to Mac

 Windows networks

-If you’re part of a Windows network in an office or at home and everyone else is using a PC, you can still switch to a Mac without upsetting anything.
-With a Mac, there’s nothing to prevent you from sharing files across the network, surfing the Internet, or sending and receiving email.
+If you’re part of a Windows network in an office or at home and everyone else uses a PC, you can still switch to a Mac without upsetting anything.
+With a Mac, nothing prevents you from sharing files across the network, surfing the Internet, or sending and receiving emails.

 Microsoft Office

 If you want to continue using Microsoft Office 2008, install the Mac version.
 It has all the features of the Windows equivalent, including Word, Excel, and PowerPoint.
-You can also work on Office documents that originated on a PC and transfer your Mac-created Office work to a PC.
+You can also work on Office documents originating on a PC and transfer your Mac-created Office work to a PC.

 PC devices

 You don’t have to buy new peripherals when you change from a PC to a Mac.
-Your Mac has pre-loaded drivers for hundreds of devices, which means that it recognizes the vast majority of peripherals such as printers, hard drives, joysticks, and cameras.
-Just install your device using the USB, FireWire, Bluetooth, or audio connections, and you’re up and running.
-If you’d rather, you can also continue to use your PC keyboard and mouse with your Mac.
+Your Mac has pre-loaded drivers for hundreds of devices, which means it recognizes most peripherals, such as printers, hard drives, joysticks, and cameras.
+Install your device using the USB, FireWire, Bluetooth, or audio connections, and you’re up and running.
+You can continue using your PC keyboard and mouse with your Mac if you’d rather.

 Email

-You can use your existing email service and email address on your Mac without any problem at all.
-Please put your email account details into Mac’s Mail application, and that’s it: you’ve successfully switched over.
-You can also access any web-based email with your Mac’s Safari web browser.
+You can use your existing email service and address on your Mac without a problem.
+Please enter your email account details into Mac’s Mail application, and that’s it: you’ve successfully switched over.
+You can access any web-based email with your Mac’s Safari web browser.

 You may, of course, have a stock of email folders that go back for some time.
-Switching from a PC to a Mac is a good opportunity to do some email housekeeping, but this doesn’t mean you have to lose any of your archived messages.
-Instead, if you have a fairly small amount of email, you can forward it to your Mac.
-If you have a larger quantity of mail on your PC and have several accounts, you can transfer everything using your ISP (Internet service provider) and IMAP (Internet message access protocol).
+Switching from a PC to a Mac is a good opportunity to do email housekeeping, but this doesn’t mean you have to lose any archived messages.
+Instead, if you have a fairly small email, you can forward it to your Mac.
+Suppose you have a larger quantity of mail on your PC and have several accounts.
+You can transfer everything using your ISP (Internet service provider) and IMAP (Internet message access protocol).

 Instant messaging